getnamingo/registrar/docs/upgrade.md

 >
 > Do not continue unless you have verified that your backups can be restored.

+> [!IMPORTANT]
+> For the best compatibility and long-term support, consider upgrading your server to **PHP 8.5** before or shortly after completing the FOSSBilling upgrade process.
+>
+> Namingo Registrar v1.1.7 and future releases are tested primarily against PHP 8.5.

 ### Step 1: Upgrade FOSSBilling

 First, upgrade FOSSBilling to v0.8.x by following the official FOSSBilling upgrade documentation: